How to Release a Cover Song: The 5 Step Cover Song Licensing Checklist

 • Reveal the core of a song by changing its genre

-• Pick a song you find challenging and use it to sharpen your own skills
+• Pick a song you find challenging and sharpen your skills

 If you start changing your cover too much, it might not be a cover anymore…